-Further protection of Employment Areas is derived from the Growth Plan policy which only permits conversion of lands within designated Employment Areas to allow non-employment uses through a municipal comprehensive review (Growth Plan Policy 2.2.6.5).
-For the purposes of the Growth Plan, Employment Areas also include the City's major Rail Facilities, identified on Schedule 1.
-Rail-related policies are included in Section 4.4.
+▲ Figure 5 Employment Areas Further protection of Employment Areas is derived from the Growth Plan policy which only permits conversion of lands within designated Employment Areas to allow nonemployment uses through a municipal comprehensive review (Growth Plan Policy 2.2.6.5).
 For clarity, this means that site-specific amendments initiated by land owners to convert designated Employment Areas, shown on Schedule 1, to non-employment uses are not permitted.

 - 2.2.4.1.
-That the planned function of the Employment Areas, as shown on Schedule 1, is to support economic activity in Vaughan by supplying land for a range of industrial, manufacturing, warehousing and, where appropriate, some office uses.
-The City also has two major Rail Facilities, located within the Employment Areas. - 2.2.4.2.
-That the lands designated General Employment, Prestige Employment and Employment Commercial Mixed-Use together constitutes the City's "employment area" land supply as defined in the Growth Plan and the PPS. - 2.2.4.3.
-That the City's employment area land supply is subject to the conversion policies and provisions of the Planning Act, of the Growth Plan, the and PPS, the Region of York Official Plan and this Plan. - 2.2.4.4.
-That any proposal for additional retail permissions that exceeds exceed the amount of retail space prescribed for the Employment Area by this Plan the 70/30 mix of 'retail' to 'non-retail commercial' or the addition of residential uses shall be considered a conversion under the Growth Plan and will only be permitted through a Mmunicipal Ccomprehensive Rreview. conducted by the City in coordination with York Region. - 2.2.4.2.2.4.5.
-To provide sufficient Employment Areas and appropriate land use designations to help achieve the York Region Official Plan target of an minimum average minimum Employment Area density of 40 jobs per hectare in the developable area across York Region.
-This target is expected to be higher for lands adjacent to Intensification Areas - 2.2.4.3.2.2.4.6.
-That, in accordance with Provincial policy, conversion of Employment Areas to non-employment uses, which includes any retail uses not otherwise permitted in Employment Areas by this Plan, may only be accomplished through considered following a Regional municipal comprehensive review, in consultation with the City of Vaughan, and in accordance with the applicable policies, forecasts and land budget of the Region coordinated with York Region.
-The criteria for permitting Employment Area conversions will be as contained in the Growth Plan (Growth Plan Policy 2.2.6.5) will be used at the time of the municipal comprehensive review. - 2.2.4.4.2.2.4.7.
-That limited retail uses may be located within Employment Areas to serve the day-to-day needs of surrounding businesses and their employees, in accordance with the policies of this plan. - 2.2.4.5.
-To encourage a range of parcel sizes, street patterns and building design within Employment Areas to maintain the flexibility to attract a variety of businesses, and allow for redevelopment and intensification. - 2.2.4.6.2.2.4.9.
-To accommodate and facilitate the provision of local transit to and through Employment Areas where such service does not yet exist, and to enhance and improve local transit where it does exist, consistent with York Region's transit service planning process and with approved YRT service standards and guidelines. through transit friendly urban design including sidewalks, pedestrian paths and minimized building setbacks where fronts of buildings face the street.
+That the planned function of the Employment Areas, as shown on Schedule 1, is to support economic activity in Vaughan by supplying land for a range of industrial, manufacturing, warehousing and, where appropriate, some office uses. - 2.2.4.2.
+To provide sufficient Employment Areas and appropriate land use designations to help achieve the York Region Official Plan target of a minimum average Employment Area density of 40 jobs per hectare across York Region. - 2.2.4.3.
+That, in accordance with Provincial policy, conversion of Employment Areas to nonemployment uses, which includes any retail uses not otherwise permitted in Employment Areas by this Plan, may only be accomplished through a municipal comprehensive review, coordinated with York Region.
+The criteria for permitting Employment Area conversions as contained in the Growth Plan (policy 2.2.6.5) will be used at the time of the municipal comprehensive review. - 2.2.4.4.
+That limited retail uses may be located within Employment Areas to serve the dayto-day needs of surrounding businesses and their employees, in accordance with the policies of this plan. - 2.2.4.5.
+To encourage a range of parcel sizes within Employment Areas to maintain the flexibility to attract a variety of businesses. - 2.2.4.6.
+To accommodate and facilitate the provision of local transit to and through Employment Areas where such service does not yet exist, and to enhance and improve local transit where it does exist, through transit-friendly urban design including sidewalks, pedestrian paths and minimized building setbacks where fronts of buildings face the street.

-2.2.4.7.2.2.4.10.
-To accommodate and facilitate the use of active transportation to and within Employment Areas by providing on or off-street bikeways, connected greenways and bicycle parking facilities.
+- 2.2.4.7.
+To accommodate and facilitate the use of active transportation to and within Employment Areas by providing on or off-street bikeways, connected greenways and bicycle parking facilities. - 2.2.4.8.

-2.2.4.8.2.2.4.11.
 To provide an appropriate level of parkland in Employment Areas to enhance their attractiveness and provide for the casual and recreational needs of employees and the general public.